Smartling/wordpress-acf-localization-plugin/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/smartling-acf-localization` directory, or install the plugin through the WordPress plugins screen directly.
 1. Go to the Plugins screen and **Network Activate** the ACF localization plugin.
+1. Go to the **ACF Tools page** `/wp-admin/edit.php?post_type=acf-field-group&page=acf-settings-tools` and select all used field groups.
+1. Click **Generate export code** and add generated PHP code to your wordpress installation as part of your theme or a separate plugin.
+* Note, last steps should be done every time ACF filed configuration is changed (fields added, updated or removed).

 == Frequently Asked Questions ==